learn-co-students/SENG-LIVE-042522-PHASE-2/03-state-and-events/README.md

 - Use the `useState` hook to create state variables
 - Create event handler callbacks that manipulate `state`
 - Trigger re-renders by setting state
-- Discuss some "gotchas" of working with `useState`: async code and closures

 ### Deliverables

-- Complete ProjectListItem component
-- Complete ProjectList component
 - Toggle Dark Mode button text on click
-- Add a 'like' button to each project card
+- Add a 'clap' button to each project card
 - Filter by project name

 ### Resources